MisterStump/TTS-Scripting-Doc/docs/object.md

 The Object class represents any entity within tabletop simulator.
 Once you have a reference to an object in youre script you can call functions on it directly.
 Example: `obj.getPosition(...)`.
 You can get a reference to an object multiple ways;

-* Using the `self` property if your object is on an object and referring to the object it is on.
+* Using the `self` property if your script is on an Object and referring to that Object.
 * Using [`getObjectFromGUID(...)`](base#getobjectfromguid) with the object's GUID (found by right clicking it with the pointer).
 * Getting it as a return from another function, like with [`spawnObject(...)`](base#spawnobject).